wie-florian/vu-gpa/README.md

-VU GPA SoSe2025 - Florian Wie
+Florian Wieland
+Lectures on coding and assignments